-- 1. At any stage of criminal proceedings, accused or convicted or acquitted minors and minor victims shall enjoy the right to free legal aid.
-At any stage of criminal proceedings, minor witnesses shall enjoy this right if they cannot afford a lawyer. - [1.
-At any stage of criminal proceedings, an accused/convicted/acquitted minor and a minor victim shall be provided with the free legal aid, unless a defence lawyer (defence by agreement) hired by the minor participates in the proceedings.
-At any stage of criminal proceedings, a minor interviewee/witness shall enjoy this right if he/she is unable to pay, or is an interviewee/witness with respect to any offence under Chapters XIX, XX and XXII and Articles 1441-1443 of the Criminal Procedure Code of Georgia. - 11.
-An accused or a convicted person from 18 to 21 years of age shall enjoy the right to free legal aid.
-(Shall become effective from 1 January 2019)] - 2.
+- 1. At any stage of criminal proceedings, an accused/convicted/acquitted minor and a minor victim shall be provided with the free legal aid, unless a defence lawyer (defence by agreement) hired by the minor participates in the proceedings.
+At any stage of criminal proceedings, a minor interviewee/witness shall enjoy this right if he/she is unable to pay, or is an interviewee/witness with respect to any offence under Chapters XIX, XX and XXII and Articles 144^{1} - 144^{3} of the Criminal Procedure Code of Georgia. - 11.
+An accused or a convicted person from 18 to 21 years of age shall enjoy the right to free legal aid. - 2.
 At any stage of criminal proceedings minors shall also enjoy the following rights: - a) the right to receive information in a form that is appropriate for their development; - b) the right to receive an interpreter's services free of charge, if necessary; - c) the right to be accompanied by a legal or procedural representative; - d) the right to consular assistance; - e) other rights provided for by the legislation of Georgia.